-11. Ford recommends checking with a NHTSA Certified Child Passenger Safety Technician (CPST) to make certain the child restraint is properly installed.
+Ford recommends checking with a NHTSA Certified Child Passenger Safety Technician (CPST) to make certain the child restraint is properly installed.
+In Canada, check with your local St. John Ambulance office for referral to a CPST.

 Attaching child safety seats with LATCH (Lower Anchors and Tethers for CHildren) attachments